 How popular is the baby name Bran in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Bran and check out all the blog posts that mention the name Bran.
+Plus, check out all the blog posts that mention the name Bran.

 Florida-born rugby player Taco Pope — who’s in the

 Jacksonville Axemen Hall of Fame and who made it to the NOTY Final Four last year — comes from a family full of food-names.

 He has brothers named Apple-Joe and Pepci.
 His mother, Chili-Lu, has a brother named Pepar and a sister named Cofi.
 Pepar has a daughter named Colby (“after the cheese”).
 Cofi has four children named Sage, Bran, Cinnamon-T and Dentyne (“after the American chewing gum brand”).

 The initial food names were thought up by grandparents Rex and Dortha Lou.
 Dortha Lou’s nickname?
 “Pork.”

 So does Taco Pope like his name?
 He told one reporter that it had never been a hindrance.
 On the contrary, it was “a good conversation starter.”

 Taco and Apple take the cake, Obituary of Rex Marion Anspaugh